-vii.
-In the case of members of the Company whose Shares are entered against their names in the Depository Register (as defined in Part IIIAA of the Securities and Futures Act (Chapter 289)), the Company may reject any proxy form lodged if such members are not shown to have Shares entered against their names in the Depository Register, as at 72 hours before the time appointed for holding the AGM as certified by The Central Depository (Pte) Limited to the Company.
+- vii.
+In the case of members of the Company whose Shares are entered against their names in the Depository Register (as defined in Part 3AA of the Securities and Futures Act 2001 of Singapore), the Company may reject any proxy form lodged if such members are not shown to have Shares entered against their names in the Depository Register, as at 72 hours before the time appointed for holding the AGM as certified by The Central Depository (Pte) Limited to the Company. - viii.

-- viii.
 Members and Investors will not be able to ask questions "live" during the broadcast of the AGM.
-All members and Investors may submit questions relating to the business of the AGM no later than 2 p.m. on 19 April 2021: - (i) via the pre-registration website at http://V2Y.availeasemgdwebinar.com; or - (ii) by email to the Company at AGM2020@v2y.si.
+All members and Investors may submit questions relating to the business of the AGM no later than 5.00 p.m. on 13 April 2022: - (i) via the pre-registration website at http://V2YAGMFY2021.availeasemgdwebinar.com; or - (ii) by email to the Company at AGMFY2021@v2y.si.